Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 A few years ago, it might have been otherwise.
 Harper, 24, was on the cover of Sports Illustrated at age 16.
 Trout was drafted at No. 25 in 2009.
 Since then, Trout, 25, has enjoyed arguably the best start to a career by anyone ever.
 His 48.5 WAR (per Baseball-Reference.com) through age 24 is the most ever, and in 2017 he's well on his way to his best season yet.

 That's not to say the comparison is ridiculous, and if anyone will supplant Trout's ongoing reign as baseball's best player, it will be Harper.
-Two years ago, at age 22, Harper put up 9.9 WAR, second-best ever at that age to a young Ted Williams, who had 10.6 WAR in 1941, the year he hit .406.
+Two years ago, at age 22, Harper put up 9.9 WAR, second-best ever at that age to Ted Williams, who had 10.6 WAR in 1941, the year he hit .406.
 This season, if Harper maintains his current pace, he will be high up on that list of best-through-age-24 players, perhaps cracking the top 20.

 The chief difference between the two to date is consistency.
 Harper's OPS+ ranked No. 24 in the National League last year.
 Many believe the downturn was due to physical problems that Harper wouldn't quite admit.
 Still, Trout hasn't had a down season, not once he established his supreme level of play.
-He's put up one monster season after another.
+He has put up one monster season after another.
 What other player could miss six weeks and still not be ruled out of the MVP race?

 Throughout history, we've had great baseball debates like this.
 Ty Cobb vs. Honus Wagner.
 Hank Aaron vs. Willie Mays.
 Ted Williams vs. Joe DiMaggio.
 Ted Williams vs. Stan Musial.
 Albert Pujols vs. Miguel Cabrera.
 Albert Pujols vs. Barry Bonds.
 And on and on.
 In this case, it's not yet a great debate.
 It might not even be the right debate.
 Because what I'd like to know is this: Why pick one when we could pick both?